Statistical Tables | Uncertainty Delays Opportunity

 (Condos/Townhomes)

-Sales of single-family, re-sale homes rose 6.9% from last year.
-There were 463 homes sold in Alameda County last month.
+Sales of single-family, re-sale homes fell 9% from last year.
+There were 705 homes sold in Alameda County last month.
 The average since 2000 is 921.

-The average sales price for single-family, re-sale homes rose 0.1% year-over-year.
-It was up 6.5% from January.
+The average sales price for single-family, re-sale homes fell 2.9% year-over-year.
+It was up 0.1% from April.

-The median sales price for single-family, re-sale homes was flat year-over-year.
-It was up 16.1% from January.
+The median sales price for single-family, re-sale homes was down 1.8% year-over-year.
+It was flat from April.

-Homes sold in twenty-two-four days.
+Homes sold in twenty-two days.
 This is the time from being listed to going under contract.

-The average sales price for condos was down 3% year-over-year.
-It was up 6% from January.
-The median sales price was down 6.7% year-over-year but it was up 2.9% month-over-month.
+The average sales price for condos was down 9.7% year-over-year.
+It was down 1.5% from April.
+The median sales price was down 10% year-over-year and it was down 2.4% month-over-month.

 Momentum Statistics